-All drivers in Oklahoma are required to maintain a minimum amount of car insurance, which includes bodily injury liability coverage of $25,000 per person and $50,000 per accident and property damage liability coverage of $25,000.
+All drivers in Oklahoma must maintain at least a minimum amount of car insurance, which includes bodily injury liability coverage of $25,000 per person and $50,000 per accident and property damage liability coverage of $25,000 per accident.

 - $100,000 bodily injury liability per person

 - $50,000 property damage liability per accident

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
 Our base profile drivers own a 2019 Toyota Camry, commute five days a week and drive 12,000 miles annually.